Boswell Wilkie Circus: Second World War

 In 1941 there was great interest in the 21-year-old Helen Ayres of Pretoria.
 She handled the lions with great courage.
 She was the wife of Stanley, having married him in 1939.
 Three of the four original Boswell brothers retired in 1942.

 After the war

 In 1953, the Boswell family entered into an agreement with the African Consolidated Theatres Organization.
 In November 1963, Jim and Syd Boswell sold the rest of their shares to the African Theatres.
 The terms of the settlement included that it would now be known as the Boswell-Wilkie Circus.

 Circus closing

 The Boswell Wilkie Circus had its final show in October 2001.
 After difficult economic times in South Africa, the circus announced that the touring side would stop.
 Their final performance was on 13 October in Alberton, Gauteng.
 The circus then moved to Randvaal.
 The circus continued to perform just for corporate functions and Christmas parties.

-Taking down of the Big Top Tent at Randvaal

-The below is a post from their website as a last good bye:

-It is with great sadness that the Wilkie family have to announce that after many years of the Big top standing on the Boswell Wilkie Circus farm in Randvaal, the beloved Big Top, that holds so many precious memories for those young and old, will be taken down on 10 December 2015.

-This 38m x 38m big top was sold to McLaren Circus, who currently tours as Africa’s only traditional travelling circus.

-After years under the hot South African sun, the circus Big Top has seen its last days in the spotlight and will unfortunately be retiring.
-The family have made the difficult decision not to replace the Big Top, which means that they will no longer have circus participation parties and school outings.
-We will, however, continue to host parties in the beautiful gardens of Café du Cirque, as well as in our newly renovated rustic stables venue, where the kiddies can enjoy the jungle gym, pony rides or perhaps even a clown.
-We do have a few tricks up our sleeves and we are currently working on a new project for children’s parties.
-Updates will be posted on the Café du Cirque Facebook page.

-The Wilkies are still, however, keeping the circus alive, and have a vast variety of performers available for private and corporate events.

-We encourage you all to come and say your nostalgic goodbyes and take your last photographs with our beautiful Italian Big Top.
-We are open Tuesdays – Fridays from 10h00 to 17h00, and Saturdays, Sundays and public holidays from 08h00 to 17h00.